datacarpentry/semester-biology/exercises/Graphing-acacia-ants-R.md

 1. Make a scatter plot with `CIRC` on the x axis and `AXIS1` (the maximum canopy width) on the y axis.
 Label the x axis "Circumference" and the y axis "Canopy Diameter".
+2. The same plot as (1), but with both axes scaled logarithmically (using `log10`).
-2. The same plot as (1), but with points colored based on the `ANT` column (the species of ant symbiont living with the acacia)
+3. The same plot as (1), but with points colored based on the `ANT` column (the species of ant symbiont living with the acacia)
-3. The same plot as (2), but instead of different colors show different species of ant (values of `ANT`) each in a separate subplot.
+4. The same plot as (2), but instead of different colors show different species of ant (values of `ANT`) each in a separate subplot.
-4. The same plot as (3) but including a simple model by adding `geom_smooth`.
+5. The same plot as (3) but including a simple model by adding `geom_smooth`.